Sufna Gheyara John Institution-verified

 OverviewAI-generated summary

-Sufna Gheyara John, Ph.D., is an Associate Professor at the University of Arkansas for Medical Sciences, specializing in infant and early childhood mental health and intergenerational trauma.
-Her work focuses on training professionals in assessments and treatments that support family resilience and leads statewide initiatives to improve outcomes for traumatized children and their families.
-She is Co-Director of the Arkansas Building Effective Services for Trauma (ARBEST) program and Clinical Director of the Arkansas Trauma Resource Initiative for Schools (TRIS) program.
+Sufna Gheyara John, Ph.D., is an Associate Professor in the Department of Psychiatry at the University of Arkansas for Medical Sciences.
+Her research focuses on infant and early childhood mental health, with an emphasis on intergenerational trauma and family resilience.
+She leads statewide initiatives designed to enhance outcomes for children and families affected by trauma, including her roles as Co-Director of the Arkansas Building Effective Services for Trauma (ARBEST) program and Clinical Director of the Arkansas Trauma Resource Initiative for Schools (TRIS).
+Dr. John is committed to collaborating with child-serving systems to promote equitable, trauma-informed practices for caregivers and children.
+Her work has resulted in 21 publications and 206 citations, with an h-index of 7.

 Research Overview